HBevilacqua/neural_network_backprop_fromscratch/README.md

 Supervised method (gradient descent) to train networks, see the tuto above-mentioned for more details.

 #### Training a network
 Update weights in a neural network to improve its predictions according to a dataset.
-Here, the online learning steps:<br>
+Here, the SGD steps:<br>
 <pre>
 For each epoch
      For each train pattern